Citizen Involvement and Volunteers

 Remember, these are unpaid, volunteer positions!
 You would need to meet with the administrator of the specific area and have an informal interview where you would discuss the duties, hours, etc.

-Before being able to start working you would need to have submitted the application (Citizen Involvement Application for 2014 ), passed the background check, and attended the two-hour orientation class, which is given at least monthly.
+Before being able to start working you would need to have submitted the application (Citizen Involvement Application for 2014, see below), passed the background check, and attended the two-hour orientation class, which is given at least monthly.
 If you have any interest, please email or call one of the people listed below:

 Please submit all inquiries on citizen involvement, to: